-MANCUNIAN BLOKE: Snapped this during the "Music History of Manchester" walking tour.
-This shirtless boy smoking a cigarette, above, manually operates the locks for the Bridgewater Canal, Britain's first wholly artificial waterway.
+MANCUNIAN BLOKE: Snapped during the "Music History of Manchester" walking tour.
+This shirtless boy with cigarette, above, manually operates the locks for the Bridgewater Canal, Britain's first wholly artificial waterway.
 Sunny days with shirtless Mancunian blokes are rare in soggy, industrial Northern England.
-[Photo: KUSNER.]
+[Photo: Kusner.]

 Instead of Morrissey's post-Dickensian condition, old industrial chimneys and gorgeous Victorian architecture now meld with yuppie-tailored loft apartments, renovated boutique hotels and sleek futuristic towers.

 In 1999, a more uplifting and vivid impression of Mancunian LGBT life emerged: "Queer as Folk," the original — and undisputably superior — British version was set in Manchester.

 QAF creator Russell T. Davies said there were four main characters: Stuart, Vince, Nathan and Manchester's Gay Village, which serves as home base for the UK's largest gay population outside of London.

 The village bursts at the seams during the last weekend of August — when the 10-day Pride Festival takes place.

 Last weekend, Manchester wrapped its 18th "gayfest."
 An estimated 45,000 crowded the village, home to numerous shops, restaurants, bars, pubs, clubs, a park and even a tiny bathhouse.

 Manchester is usually a brief stop on a travel itinerary — when tourists rush from London en route to Liverpool, Glasgow or Edinburgh.